a1ex9788/LineLengthGuard/README.md

 Rule|Title|Description
 -|-|-
-LLG001|Line too long|Ensures that lines are not longer than 120 characters, by default.
+LLG001|Line too long|Ensures that lines are not longer than 120 characters.